The commodities market in Chicago was established to allow farmers to get an ‘advance’ on their crops.

 But then the commodities market got expanded to include other things that weren’t quite related, such as oil.

-So I was fascinated when the price of oil started going up about 4 years ago.
+The price of oil started going up about 4 years ago.
 What was driving it?
 Was it speculation?
 Was it demand?
 Was it both?
 I concluded that it was both.
 It was a bit of emerging markets’ growth and it was a bit of the speculators exchanging Futures and Swaps.

-Futures and Swaps:
+Futures and Swaps

 It’s a good thing to know how the price of oil is affected, because who doesn’t react when they pull up to the gas station and are either 1) relieved the price of gas has gone down or 2) the price of gas has gone up?